ViciousBadger/larion-world-generation/README.md

 usually made continents way too big, so in Larion they are scaled down quite a bit so that they are easier to explore fully, but still large enough to feel vast.
 The continent pictured above is approximately 8500x2800 blocks in size.

-Below is a comparison of the continental noise "shapes" of vanilla Minecraft and Larion.

 ![A comparison of continental noise](images/vs-vanilla-continents.jpg)

 ## Taller everything